-The brief amendment did somehow help in lowering the estimate of honour killings in the society as for the executors of honour killing attaining benefits and prevention from the punishment by offering woman was at a risk and ultimately lead to lesser-known honour killing crimes.
+The brief amendment did somehow help in lowering the estimate of honor killings in the society as for the executors of honor killing attaining benefits and prevention from the punishment by offering woman was at a risk and ultimately lead to lesser-known honor killing crimes.

 The act of anti killing law 2016: